ab4d/Ab4d.SharpEngine.Samples/README.md

 - **Ab4d.SharpEngine.Samples.CrossPlatform**
   This sample uses third-party Silk.Net library that provides support for SDL and GLFW.
-  SDL and GLFW are used to get platform independent way to create windows and views.
+  SDL and GLFW are used to get platform-independent way to create windows and views.
   The 3D scene here is shown in the whole window area.
   Because of this project can work on Windows and Linux.